 The objectives of the surgical internship are to achieve a wide experience in the broad field of surgery, including preoperative evaluation and post operative care of all classes of surgical patients and to begin the development of technical surgical skills.
 The essentials of preoperative and postoperative care include the recognition and treatment of surgical complications, fluid and electrolyte balance, wound care, and nutritional support.
-The intern rotates through 2 months of pediatric surgery, 2 months of oncologic surgery, 1 month of VA hospital general and vascular surgery, 2 months of critical care/Cardiothoracic Surgery, 1 month of university hospital night float, 2 months of trauma, and one month of plastic/reconstructive surgery, hepatobiliary surgery, acute care surgery and community hospital general surgery.
+The intern rotates through 2 months of pediatric surgery, 2 months of oncologic surgery, 1 month of VA hospital general surgery, 2 months of critical care/Cardiothoracic Surgery, 1 month of university hospital night float, 1 month of trauma, and one month of plastic/reconstructive surgery, hepatobiliary surgery, acute care surgery and community hospital general surgery.
 The intern does supervised surgical procedures, gains expertise in vascular access, and other invasive procedures; e.g., tube thoracostomy, FAST examinations, etc. The intern does admission work-ups, writes pre and postoperative orders, progress notes and hospital discharge summaries.
 The schedule for the interns and junior residents is templated to facilitate compliance with duty hours requirements and also provide maximal educational exposure using several float services.

 See a sample schedule.